Best Cold Weather Running Gear of 2024

 What are the best socks for running in cold weather?

-When choosing socks for running in cold weather, you must also consider shoe sizing.
+You must also consider shoe sizing when choosing socks for running in cold weather.
 It may be tempting to throw on thick socks to combat the cold, but this often leads to even colder feet than if you just wore your normal, thinner socks.
-Cold feet are often a result of the lack of circulation as a body starts to reduce blood flow to the extremities to keep its vital organs from getting too cold.
+Cold feet are usually a result of the lack of circulation as a body starts to reduce blood flow to the extremities to keep its vital organs from getting too cold.
 Putting thick socks on and shoving them into normal-sized running shoes can worsen the circulation through your feet.
-If you’re running consistently in temperatures where you want thicker socks, you’ll probably want to buy specific shoes that are a half size or more bigger.
+If you’re running consistently in temperatures where you want thicker socks, you’ll probably want to buy winter-specific shoes that are a half or full size bigger.

 What hat should I wear to run in cold weather?